 I’m vocal about my anti-consumption and anti-wastage beliefs.
 I ask publicity folk to observe the messaging on my blog, only send appropriate products and to check with me first before wasting stamps, carbon miles, packaging, the postman’s time etc. That said I’m always very grateful when care and consideration goes into sharing products/experiences with me.

-I do sponsored posts/features
+I used to do sponsored posts/features

 I don’t do fake Facebook posts

 I don’t like the idea of paid Facebook shares, even on my Facebook Page (as opposed to my personal one).
 I get approached often to do them, but decline.
 It just feels grubby.